I don’t gamble much, but I’m willing to make a bet with you.

 Sure, I understand you have a nice, safe path to growth, but does it really challenge what you’re capable of?
 I see this all the time; a business has forecast by end of year they will have achieved X, Y and Z. It sounds good and that’s what they teach you at university, but what if you changed your mindset to extend beyond and dream big?

 Businessman Sam Walton famously said, “The secret to everything is having high expectations.”.
-He should know, he founded Walmart (although clearly his customers don’t have high expectations on dress sense when shopping at his centres.)
+He should know, he founded Walmart (although clearly his customers don’t have high expectations on dress sense when shopping at his centers.)

 So, you can stay on your predicted path to growth and you’ll probably be mowed down by others with bigger vision.
 Or, you can increase your expectations and raise your growth target.